use-pico/pico/packages/cls/TESTING.md

 3. **Proper Setup/Teardown**: Set up test data properly and clean up after tests
 4. **Edge Case Coverage**: Include both happy path and edge case scenarios
 5. **Realistic Examples**: Use realistic component examples that mirror real-world usage
+6. **Code Quality**: All test files should pass linting and TypeScript checks without warnings or errors
+7. **No Unused Code**: Remove unused parameters, variables, and imports to maintain clean test code
+8. **Test Validation**: Each test must pass linting/typechecking and run successfully (green) before proceeding to the next test
+9. **Test Extension**: While following this guide is the primary approach, extended tests may be created when needed or desirable to cover additional scenarios

 ### Test Execution Strategy
 1. **Sequential Execution**: Tests are numbered for logical execution order